Fat tax: History

 Bruce Silverglade, director of legal affairs for the Center for Science in the Public Interest, said his nonprofit nutrition advocacy organization welcomed the recommendations and has spent years fighting for measures like a junk food tax.
 The proposal got more traction when New York Assemblyman Felix Ortiz proposed taxes on junk food and entertainment contributing to sedentary lifestyles to fund nutrition and exercise programs.
 It should also be remembered that taxing foodstuffs is not an argument for increasing taxation.
-Other taxes can be reduced commensurately if the overall objective is to keep the tax take neutral.
+Other taxes can be reduced commensurately if the overall objective is to keep the tax revenue neutral.
 The fat tax is an argument for raising taxes on activities that we prefer to discourage (consumption of certain foodstuffs) rather than raising taxes on socially desirable activities.
 Therefore, opponents of this type of taxation must identify which taxes are preferable to taxing these foodstuffs.

 Other advocates of the tax, such as Jonathan Gruber point to the effect taxes have had on alcohol and tobacco use.
 Five studies published between 1981 and 1998 found that drinking declined as the price of alcohol increased.
 The same holds for tobacco.
 In California, in 1988, Proposition 99 increased the state tax by 25 cents per cigarette pack and allocated a minimum of 20% of revenue to fund anti-tobacco education.
 From 1988 to 1993, the state saw tobacco use decline by 27%, three times more than the U.S. average.

 A CBS News poll from January 2010 reported that a tax on items such as soft drinks and foods considered to be junk food is opposed 60% to 38%.
 An even larger number, 72% of Americans, also believed that a tax would not actually help people lose weight.
 However, the question of whether or not taxation influences diet is an empirical question and not simply a matter of public opinion.
 However, a February 2010 poll by the Quinnipiac University Polling Institute found that New York City residents overwhelmingly favor a soft drink tax, with 76 percent wanting the tax, and 22 percent opposing it.
 The poll found both Republicans and Democrats favor the tax.

 The fat tax aims to reduce the consumption of foods that are high in saturated fat, such as fast food.

 In October 2011, British prime minister David Cameron told reporters that his government might introduce a Fat Tax as part of the solution to the UK's high obesity rate.